SURGroup/UQpy/docs/source/surrogates/gpr.rst

 Kernels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`.GaussianProcessRegressor` class offers a variety of built-in kernels, specified by the `kernel` input described below.
+The :class:`.GaussianProcessRegression` class offers a variety of built-in kernels, specified by the `kernel` input described below.

 Radial Basis Function Kernel
 """""""""""""""""""""""""""""